libretro/ludo/README.md

 It is able to launch most non GL libretro cores.

-It works on OSX, Linux and Windows.
+It works on OSX, Linux, Linux ARM and Windows.
 You can download releases [here](https://github.com/libretro/ludo/releases)

 ## Dependencies

  * GLFW 3.2
- * OpenGL 4.1
+ * OpenGL >= 2.1
  * OpenAL

 #### On OSX